asmanarutoz/EZ2get/README.md

 ----

-#### For 1-5, please refer to https://www.easy2getfurniture.com/Freguently-Asked-Questions ep 62-1.html
+#### For 1-5, please refer to http://www.easy2getfurniture.com/Grey-with-Mirrored-Accents-Strips-Chest-_p_5265.html
 1) ~~"no interest pay off option" found under the question "What Are My Payment Options?"
 There's no interest charged on a lease-purchase option; however, there's a cost of leasing.~~
 2) ~~"We are required by law to charge sales tax for all interstate sales we make" under the "Sales Tax" section:
 For purchases made through Progressive Leasing, the store isn't to charge sales tax.~~